Jorge-Mendes/Label-Images-Tool/README.md

 [Label and annotate images](https://youtu.be/p0nR2YsCY_U)

-### Steps (PascalVOC)

-1. Build and launch using the instructions above.
-2. Click '*Change default saved annotation folder*' in Menu/File
-3. Click '*Open Dir*'
-4. Click '*Create RectBox*'
-5. Click and release left mouse to select a region to annotate the rect box
-6. You can use right mouse to drag the rect box to copy or move it

-The annotation will be saved to the folder you specify.
-You can refer to the below hotkeys to speed up your workflow.

 ### Steps (YOLO)

 1. In `data/predefined_classes.txt` define the list of classes that will be used for your training.